 Every year IAMCR awards a prize in memory of Herbert I. Schiller, Dallas W. Smythe or Stuart Hall to a student or early-career scholar for a paper of high standard that reflects the critical traditions embodied by these three scholars.
-The 2017 prize in honour of Dallas Smythe was awarded in Cartagena, the 2018 prize in memory of Stuart Hall in Eugene and in 2019 the Herbert I. Schiller in Madrid and the 2020 prize in memory of Dallas W. Smythe during the Tampere 2020 online conference.
+The 2018 prize in memory of Stuart Hall was awarded in Eugene, the 2019 prize in memory of Herbert I. Schiller in Madrid and the 2020 prize in memory of Dallas W. Smythe during the Tampere 2020 online conference.

 IAMCR Prize in Memory of Dallas W. Smythe

 Professor Dallas Smythe was a founder of the field of political economy of communication and a leading scholar and influence in national and international communication policy.
 Trained as an economist, Smythe's professional career included appointments at the Department of Labor and the Federal Communication Commission in the United States, the University of Illinois at Urbana-Champaign, and the University of Regina.
 He was Professor of Communication at Simon Fraser University, Canada from 1976 till his death in 1992.

 Dallas Smythe was an active member of IAMCR.
 He established the Communication Satellites Section which later became known as the Communication Policy & Technology Section and he was an active participant in the Political Economy Section.

 Read Bill Melody's 1992 article "Dallas Smythe: A Lifetime at the Frontier of Communications" and see a video produced by Simon Fraser University in which Smythe talks about his work, including (at 7:30) about his involvement with IAMCR.